NTFS

 Recover Permanently Deleted Files on Windows

-Shift+Delete is not the end — scan before the space is reused.
+Shift+Delete isn't the end.
+Scan before the space is reused.

 Written by the Refindo Recovery Team · Published · Updated

-"Permanently deleted" on Windows — whether from Shift+Delete, emptying the Recycle Bin, or deleting from an external drive — is rarely as permanent as it sounds.
+"Permanently deleted" on Windows, whether from Shift+Delete, emptying the Recycle Bin, or deleting from an external drive, is rarely as permanent as it sounds.
 Windows removes the file from view and frees its space, but the data stays on the drive until something new is written over it.
-The real deadline is not the deletion; it is the next write to that drive.
-Stop using it and scan, and there is a good chance the files come back.
+The real deadline isn't the deletion; it's the next write to that drive.
+Stop using it and scan, and there's a good chance the files come back.

 Stop using the drive immediately